nfqde/jquery-asColor/README.md

 # asColor

-the plugin used to change asColor value
+A jquery plugin used to parse css color string and convent it to other color formats.
+It support rgb, rgba, hex, hsl, hsla.

 ## Getting Started
 Download the [production version][min] or the [development version][max].